sdv-dev/SDV/docs/user_guides/single_table/ctgan.rst

 -  Their id and gender
 -  Their grades and specializations
 -  Their work experience
--  The salary that they where offered
+-  The salary that they were offered
 -  The duration and dates of their placement

 You will notice that there is data with the following characteristics: